 AstraZeneca Pty Ltd

 Macquarie Park NSW 2113

-Alvesco is a registered trademark of Takeda GmbH.
+ALVESCO® is a registered trademark of the AstraZeneca group of companies.

 Follow these instructions carefully and use the pictures to help you.

 - Remove the mouthpiece cover and check inside and outside to make sure that the mouthpiece is clean and dry.

 - Hold the inhaler upright with your forefinger on the top of the canister and your thumb on the base, below the mouthpiece.